 Air Fryer (or Oven) Roasted Carrots with Moroccan Spice Mix

-Carrots might be a carb splurge for a Thanksgiving side dish, but these Air Fryer (or Oven) Roasted Carrots with Moroccan Spice Mix are so amazing that even if you’re really watching your carbs you might want to eat just a few!
-Check Thanksgiving Recipes if you want Thanksgiving side dish ideas that are lower in carbs!
+Air Fryer (or Oven) Roasted Carrots with Moroccan Spice Mix are so amazing that even if you’re really watching your carbs you might want to eat just a few!
+Check Air Fryer Recipes for more recipes like this one!

 And if you’re going to splurge a bit on carbs for a holiday meal, carrots do have some nutritional benefits, including antioxidants, Vitamin A, and a fair amount of fiber.
 They’re certainly a healthier option than something like stuffing or mashed potatoes.

 But if you really want to keep the carbs low for the holiday side dishes, check out my round-up of The Best Low-Carb and Gluten-Free Thanksgiving Side Dishes.
 You’ll find plenty of options there that are low-carb or Keto, including a huge list of Thanksgiving round-ups from low-carb bloggers around the web. or Check Thanksgiving Recipes to see all my ideas for a carb-conscious Thanksgiving dinner!